storesafe/cordova-sqlite-storage/README.md

 ## Known issues

-- Multi-page apps are not supported and known to be broken on Android.
+- Multi-page apps are not supported and known to be broken on Android (and Amazon Fire-OS).
-- Using web workers is currently not supported and known to be broken on Android.
+- Using web workers is currently not supported and known to be broken on Android (and Amazon Fire-OS).
-- Triggers are only supported for iOS, known to be broken on Android.
+- Triggers have only been tested on iOS, known to be broken on Android (without [sqlite4java](https://code.google.com/p/sqlite4java/)) and Amazon Fire-OS.
-- INSERT statement that affects multiple rows (due to SELECT cause or using triggers, for example) does not report proper rowsAffected on Android.
+- INSERT statement that affects multiple rows (due to SELECT cause or using triggers, for example) does not report proper rowsAffected on Android or Amazon Fire-OS.
+- On Windows (8.1), rowsAffected can be wrong when there are multiple levels of nesting of INSERT statements.

 ## Other limitations